Through the Blue

 SPECTACULAR SWIMS

-It’s a good idea to read the fine print on Milos’ beaches before you load up your car with kids and gear.
-Sarakiniko, the island’s most famous beach, has only a 10-meter stretch of actual shore.
+It’s a good idea to read the fine print on Milos’ beaches before you load up your car with kids and beach gear.
+Sarakiniko, the island’s most famous beach, only has a 10-meter stretch of actual shore.
 Papafragas and Tsigrado too.
-Firiplaka is uniquely beautiful with its painterly backdrop, but cumbersome for little legs to get to.
-It may also be missing the organised comforts of a beach bar providing sunbeds and umbrellas.
-Operators have come and gone, and for 2024, visitors will have to throw their towels down on the beach.
+Firiplaka is uniquely beautiful with its painterly backdrop, but cumbersome for little legs to reach.
+It may also miss the organised comforts of a beach bar providing sunbeds and umbrellas – operators have come and gone, so check ahead.
 Provotas has accessible and tot-friendly waters, but sunbed prices have climbed to €50 per pair if you’re prepared for the price tag.
 So what are your best options with kids?

 Paleochori Beach, Milos Island, Greece